abavisg/may-vibes-5/README.md

 1. Poller fetches candles from TwelveData (or generates mock data)
 2. MCP receives candle at `/mcp/candle`
-3. MCP routes to Pattern-Detector
+3. MCP routes to Pattern-Detector (using Ollama or rule-based detection)
 4. If pattern is detected, calls Signal Generator
 5. Signal Generator creates a signal
 6. Signal is passed to Signal Dispatcher